ModelarData/Telegraf-Output-Apache-Arrow-Flight/README.md

      * Windows: Assign the following to `command` so the resulting line becomes: `command = ["/path/to/flight.exe", "-config", "/path/to/sample.conf"]`
      * Linux/macOS: Assign the following to `command` so the resulting line becomes: `command = ["/path/to/flight", "-config", "/path/to/sample.conf"]`
    * Configure any input plugin to consume metrics. (the metric must adhere to the schema presented in this README)
+6. Configure the [sample configuration](\plugins\output\flight\sample.conf) to connect to the desired server, and designate the desired table to store metrics in.
-6. Run the plugin using telegraf: `telegraf --config telegraf.conf --input-filter chosen_input_plugin --output-filter execd`
+7. Run the plugin using telegraf: `telegraf --config telegraf.conf --input-filter chosen_input_plugin --output-filter execd`

 To run the tests:
 1. Install the latest version of [Go](https://go.dev/doc/install).